-After losing her son Woody, Charity Woodrum dreamed of honoring him by offering financial support and mentorship to students in his name.
+After losing her son Woody Dylan Thomas, Dr. Charity Woodrum dreamed of honoring him by starting a foundation in his name.
 That dream has come true.
+Woody's Stars offers financial support, professional development, experiential learning, and mentorship to STEM students who reflect Woody's spirit of curiosity, courage, and empathy.

-The Woody’s Stars Fund of The Oregon Community Foundation supports college students as they follow their own dreams of succeeding in STEM.
-Students will receive financial support and mentorship for all four years of their undergraduate degree.
+The Woody’s Stars Fund of The Oregon Community Foundation supports students for all four years of their undergraduate degree.

 If you prefer to mail a check, please specify the "Woody's Stars Fund" and mail to: